samtecspg/mason/README.md

 For <S3> as a <Metastore> do <List Partitions(:table_name = 'test-table')>
 ```

 In other words Engines define the valid operations which can be performed via the various clients and operators implement one or more of those operations.
+In reality operators actually define sentences like the above in a complete description of work for multiple engines.

 ## Engines